Users

 Group membership can be configured to be returned in the RADIUS response for each login attempt.

-1. Navigate to Configuration tab of the domain
+1. Navigate to the Global Configuration tab > Client-based Authentication Policies screen of the RADIUS client you want to configure

-2. Set "Return User's Group Membership In RADIUS Response" to "Yes"
+2. Check the checkbox for "Return User's Group Membership in RADIUS Response"

 Group Membership Configuration